Localization detection based on quantum dynamics: Introduction

-Numerical simulations for small system sizes in this paper demonstrate how the magnetization and twist overlap change from the thermal to the localized phase.
-Those quantities are obtained at the end of time evolution and averaged over different disorder realizations.
-They often oscillate with different frequencies for each disorder realization.
-Thus, we also see the time dependence of those quantities to understand their dynamics.
+The numerical simulations of small system sizes in this study demonstrate how the magnetization and twist overlap change from the thermal phase to the localized phase.
+These quantities were obtained at the end of the time evolution and averaged over different disorder realizations.
+They often oscillate at different frequencies for each disorder realization.
+Thus, we also examined the time dependence of these quantities to understand their dynamics.
 The time dependence, whose observation in experiments may require enormous time and effort, is also helpful in understanding the characteristics of these quantities.
 Although the difference between the thermal and localized phases in those quantities is evident, we cannot decide the existence of a phase transition from the limited numerical simulations.
 This work aims to demonstrate the effectiveness of experimentally measurable quantities, specifically twist overlap, as a localization probe.